 So while restaurants might be getting higher ratings, prospective customers will be mindful of sanitary standards as part of a high-quality Christmas meal.
 You can take a number of straightforward measures to ensure your food hygiene is on point and to reassure your customers.
-Communicate the importance of eliminating cross-contamination, extensive cleaning, thorough cooking and effective chilling to your staff; show them these useful resources if they need extra information.
+Communicate the importance of eliminating cross-contamination, extensive cleaning, thorough cooking and effective chilling to your staff; show them these useful food safety resources if they need extra information.
 Ensure that your business follows best practices to score a strong food standards rating; remember that customers can find out for themselves online, and display the score prominently at your venue’s entrance.
 Remember that food hygiene missteps can result in fines and public shaming, disastrous outcomes for the potentially lucrative Christmas peak season.

 Don’t gift your staff an injury